ephbaum/EphWordsBlog/src/content/blog/2023/12/2023-12-30-2023-week-52-after-52-weeks-a-smackles-form.md

 Mostly I've spent a lot of my time doing my best to help folks get their work done while trying to also get my own work done as well.

+I think this would be a great place in this post to talk more about my professional growth and development, but I think that might require a later update or post.

 And now here we are in the last week of 2023 on the verge of 2024.

 I'm thinking about my year personally, my year professionally, and my year in general and, I think, I have a lot of thoughts I'm not capable of distilling in a simple post here at the end of the week and, of course, part of that may have something to do with the fact that I'm writing this post so late in the day having chosen to drive around to the other side of the Hood Canal fjord in search of adventure today instead of focusing on writing a blockbuster year end post.

-Speaking of, here's a quick run down of my last full week of 2023:
+Speaking of reflection and recapping, here's a quick run down of my last full week of 2023:

 ## Sunday